DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

     $  roscore
     ```
 2. Connect to the TurtleBot via SSH (`$ ssh ubuntu@<turtlebot-ip-address>`) with default-password `turtlebot`
-3. Run (on turtlebot)
+3. Run (on the TurtleBot)
     ```console
     $ roslaunch turtlebot3_bringup turtlebot3_robot.launch
     ```
-4. Run (in a new terminal session on the turtlebot)
+4. Run (in a new terminal session on the TurtleBot)
     ```console
     $ roslaunch pixy_node pixy_usb.launch
     ```
-5. Run (in a new terminal session on the robot)
+5. Run (in a new terminal session on the TurtleBot)
     ```console
     $ roslaunch raspicam_node camerav2_custom.launch
     ```